Certified Circuits: Stability Guarantees for Mechanistic Circuits: Introduction

-We validate Certified Circuits on ImageNet classification, evaluating \emph{sufficiency} (does the circuit preserve model behavior?) and \textit{compactness} (how small can the circuit be while sufficient?) across in-distribution and four OOD benchmarks (OOD-CV, ImageNet-A, ImageNet-O, ImageNet-C).
-Certified circuits consistently outperform uncertified baselines: certified accuracy improves by up to 91\% on OOD data, while circuit size decreases by up to 45\%.
-These gains hold across scoring functions (relevance, activation, rank) used to discover the circuit, confirming that certification captures more transferable mechanistic structure while pruning neurons that are not robustly necessary (Fig.~\ref{fig:teaser}).
-We further analyze whether certified circuits converge to structurally similar solutions when re-discovered on shifted distributions of the same concept.
-Our Certified Circuits lift classic circuit-based mechanistic explanations to \emph{provably} robust and more compact explanations that empirically better generalize to OOD data.
+We validate Certified Circuits across two modalities and three architectures, evaluating \emph{sufficiency} (does the circuit preserve model behavior?) and \emph{compactness} (how small can the circuit be while sufficient?).
+For vision, we test ResNet-50/101 and ViT-B/16 on ImageNet and four OOD benchmarks (OOD-CV, ImageNet-A, ImageNet-O, ImageNet-C) with neuron-level top-$K$ scoring (relevance, activation, rank).
+For language, we test GPT-2 Small on IOI, IOI-Hard, and Greater-Than with EAP-IG \citep{hanna2024have} as the base edge-level algorithm.
+Certified circuits consistently outperform uncertified baselines: certified accuracy improves by up to 56\% on OOD shifts using up to 41\% fewer neurons, and language circuits use up to 80\% fewer edges at matched or higher accuracy.
+These gains hold across modalities, architectures, and base algorithms, confirming that certification captures more transferable mechanistic structure while pruning components that are not robustly necessary (Fig.~\ref{fig:teaser}).
+We further analyze structural convergence when circuits are rediscovered on shifted distributions and across random seeds.
+Certified Circuits lift classic circuit-based mechanistic explanations to \emph{provably} robust and more compact explanations that empirically better generalize to OOD data.